melaniemkwon/melaniemkwon.github.io/_posts/2018-02-16-DIY-jupyternotebookserver.md

 <h3><i class="fa fa-2x fa-angle-double-right">&nbsp;</i>Connect from the 'client' machine OUTSIDE the network</h3>

-But what if you want to access the machine from outside the same network?
+But what if you want to access the host machine from outside the same network?

 On your host machine, get your **public** IP address by going to [www.whatsmyip.org](http://www.whatsmyip.org).
 It should be in the form of XX.XX.XXX.XXX.